Skip to main content

 Single FK

 When creating an FK, it is also optionally possible to use lookup() API to specify what value to show in the UI For the FK.
-In the following example, the product_name of the products table is going be displayed instead of the numeric product_id values.
+In the following example, the product_name of the products table is going to be displayed instead of the numeric product_id values.

 Loading...